 - outline the consultation process - this is the process that you will use to gather the feedback on the proposal (and any proposed implementation plan) and make your final decision - including timeframes and provide the process in a handout

-- be clear on the jobs that are affected under your proposal (eg what would be confirmed, suitable alternative jobs, removed)
+- be clear on the jobs that are affected under your proposal (eg what would be confirmed, suitable alternative jobs, or jobs that will no longer exist)

 - talk through the proposed assessment and selection procedures, and support available